kxddry/easyterms/README.md

    - Select the `easyterms` folder you downloaded
    - The extension should now appear in your extensions list

-5. **Pin the Extension** (Optional)
-   - Click the puzzle piece icon in Chrome's toolbar
-   - Find "EasyTerms" and click the pin icon to keep it visible

 ## ⚙️ Configuration